Mount Whitney: Technical climbs

 South of the main summit is a series of minor summits that are completely inconspicuous from the west but appear as a series of "needles" from the east.
 The routes on these include some of the finest big-wall climbing in the high Sierra.
-Two of the needles were named after participants in an 1880 scientific expedition to the mountain: Keeler Needle for James Keeler and Day Needle for William Cathcart Day.
-The latter has been renamed Crooks Peak after Hulda Crooks, who hiked up Mount Whitney every year until well into her nineties.
+Two of the needles were named after participants in an 1880 scientific expedition to the mountain: Keeler Needle for James Keeler, and Day Needle for William Cathcart Day.
+The latter was renamed in 1990 by Congressional act as Crooks Peak after Hulda Crooks, who hiked up Mount Whitney every year until well into her nineties.